breadboard-ai/breadboard/seeds/llm-starter/README.md

 #### Inputs:

-- `API_KEY` required, must contain the Google Cloud Platform API key for the project has the "Generative Language API" API enabled.
+- `PALM_KEY` required, must contain the Google Cloud Platform API key for the project has the "Generative Language API" API enabled.
 - `text` required, sent as the prompt for the completion.
 - `stop-sequences` optional array of strings.
 These will be passed as the stop sequences to the completion API.